GetJOMO/slate/source/index.html.md

 user's `auth_token` for making further requests.

 <aside class="notice">
-You must use the LayerKit or Layer Android SDK in order to obtain the `nonce` used in the `token` endpoint request.
+OPTIONAL: You must use the LayerKit or Layer Android SDK in order to obtain the `nonce` used in the `token` endpoint request.
 </aside>

 ## Verify Email Address